WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 - If you have a full node on a remote computer, then you can connect to it by specifying the local network IP address or tor hidden service in the Wasabi `Settings` tab.

 ![](/SettingsBitcoinCoreRemote.png)

-- If you are not yet running a full node, Wasabi has the bitcoind binaries included, and with one click in the `Settings`, you can start Bitcoin together with Wasabi.
+- If you are not yet running a full node, Wasabi has the bitcoind binaries included, and with one click in the `Settings`, you can start Bitcoin Core together with Wasabi.

 ![](/SettingsBitcoinCore.png)